BE2R-Lab-RND-AI-Grasping/DexGraspNet/README.md

 <img src="Images/grasp_hummer.png" alt="griper_and_hummer" width="300">

 In this image, the hand is not perfectly gripping the hammer.
-It is necessary to specify the contact points on the hand more precisely. **Work is currently underway on this.**
+It is necessary to specify the contact points on the hand more precisely and perform more optimization iterations. **Work is currently underway on this.**

 A sequence of generated roses: